MaazAshhar/movie-library-fe/README.md

 6. open terminal in the root folder of application.
 7. run command "npm install" to install all the dependency.
 8. run command "npm run dev" to start the application.

+## sharing_a_playlist

+To share a playlist follow below steps.
+1. If you don't have account then sign up first and then login to your account using your credentials.
+2. Go to playlist section.
+3. Create your playlist if you don't have any.
+4. Open the playlist you want to share.
+5. Copy the url of webpage.
+6. Share the url with others.